MARY SHELLEYS FRANKENSTEIN

 As an actor, Kenneth Branagh began life with the Royal Shakespeare Company.
 Branagh works best when he gives his himself larger-than-life roles such as the sort that his Shakespearean adaptations naturally lend themself to.
 In straight acting roles, Branagh is not as capable of a finer range of inner emotions, he always seems fired up with theatrical passion.
 Here he gives the role of Frankenstein a suitable intensity but little more than that.
 One had horrifying thoughts when one heard of the casting of Robert De Niro as the creature that the monster would wander through the film taunting its creator with De Niros characteristic lopsided smirk and twinkle of eyes.
 Thankfully, that is not the case, although some of De Niros scenes do seem to be painfully method acted.
 His scenes with Richard Briers blind hermit learning the word friend do evince an authentic pain.
 The casting of comedy actor John Cleese in a Frankenstein film seemed a bizarre choice but Cleese almost unrecognizable in long white hair and beard subsumes his funny man persona to create an effective Waldman.

-Kenneth Branaghs other genre films as director are:- the reincarnation thriller Dead Again (1991); the Shakespeare adaptation Hamlet (1996); the modernised adaptation of the Mozart opera The Magic Flute (2006); the Marvel Comics superhero adaptation Thor (2011); and the upcoming reboot of the Tom Clancy series Jack Ryan (2013) and big screen adaptation of Cinderella (2014).
+Kenneth Branaghs other genre films as director are:- the reincarnation thriller Dead Again (1991); the Shakespeare adaptation Hamlet (1996); the modernised adaptation of the Mozart opera The Magic Flute (2006); the Marvel Comics superhero adaptation Thor (2011); the reboot of the Tom Clancy series Jack Ryan: Shadow Recruit (2014); and the big screen adaptation of Cinderella (2015).

-Other Frankenstein adaptations are: Frankenstein (1910), the silent adaptation produced by Thomas Edison; Universals Frankenstein (1931), the classic adaptation with Boris Karloff, which spawned six sequels; Hammers The Curse of Frankenstein (1957) with Peter Cushing as the Baron and Christopher Lee as the monster, which also spawned six sequels; Hammers comic remake The Horror of Frankenstein (1970) with Ralph Bates as the Baron and Dave Prowse as the monster; Frankenstein (tv movie, 1973) starring Robert Foxworth as the Baron and Bo Svenson as the monster; Frankenstein: The True Story (1974), a lush British tv mini-series starring Leonard Whiting as the Baron and Michael Sarrazin as the creature; the Swedish-Irish production Victor Frankenstein (1977); David Wickess dreary tv movie Frankenstein (1992) with Patrick Bergin as the Baron and Randy Quaid as the monster; the tv mini-series Frankenstein (2004) with Alec Newman as Frankenstein and Luke Goss as the monster; and Danny Boyles stage version of Frankenstein (2011) with Benedict Cumberbatch and Jonny Lee Miller alternating the role of Frankenstein and creation.
+Other Frankenstein adaptations are: Frankenstein (1910), the silent adaptation produced by Thomas Edison; Universals Frankenstein (1931), the classic adaptation with Boris Karloff, which spawned six sequels; Hammers The Curse of Frankenstein (1957) with Peter Cushing as the Baron and Christopher Lee as the monster, which also spawned six sequels; Hammers comic remake The Horror of Frankenstein (1970) with Ralph Bates as the Baron and Dave Prowse as the monster; Frankenstein (tv movie, 1973) starring Robert Foxworth as the Baron and Bo Svenson as the monster; Frankenstein: The True Story (1974), a lush British tv mini-series starring Leonard Whiting as the Baron and Michael Sarrazin as the creature; the Swedish-Irish production Victor Frankenstein (1977); David Wickess dreary tv movie Frankenstein (1992) with Patrick Bergin as the Baron and Randy Quaid as the monster; the tv mini-series Frankenstein (2004) with Alec Newman as Frankenstein and Luke Goss as the monster; Danny Boyles stage version of Frankenstein (2011) with Benedict Cumberbatch and Jonny Lee Miller alternating the role of Frankenstein and creation; and Victor Frankenstein (2015) with James McAvoy as Frankenstein.

 (Nominee for Best Supporting Actor (Robert De Niro), Best Musical Score, Best Makeup Effects and Best Production Design at this sites Best of 1994 Awards).